 I agree that Lee Kuan Yew did his best and contributed immensely.
 However, I feel pretty perplexed when I see comments online about how Lee Kuan Yew “sacrificed his whole life and so much” to contribute to Singapore.

-To me, there is a big difference when you say “Lee Kuan Yew SACRIFICED” a lot versus “Lee Kuan Yew CONTRIBUTED a lot”.
+To me, there is a big difference when you say “sacrified” a lot versus “contributed a lot”.

 While I agree his contributions are integral and extremely significant, I do not consider it a sacrifice.